Scope Views Home

 · Collimation needs to be spot-on (usually more of a factor for reflectors)

-For locations with average seeing, I’d choose one of the following:
+For locations with average seeing, I’d narrow the choice to one of the following:

 · Refractor: 4 – 6” aperture: